First Congregational Church

 and dismissed, and of all marriages, births, and deaths in cooperation with the

-Board of Spiritual and Parish Life.
+Board of Ministry and Mission.

 It shall be the duty of the treasurer(s), who shall be ex-officio member(s)